JonathanMEdwards/subtext10/doc/language.md

 maybe some in customers  // 0 or more rows
 ```

 A link records a subset of the IDs in its target list.
 A link is edited in the UI with something like a pick list of the items in the target list.
-Links can be modified with several functions that produce modified selections
+Links can be modified with several functions that produce modified links:
 ```
-l := link i              // link item with index i in target l := unlink i            // unlink item with index i in target l links? i               // rejects if target index i is not linked l := clear()             // unlink everything l := link-all list       // link all IDs from another list or link l := unlink-all list     // unlink all IDs from another list or link l := copy list           // clear and link-all
+l link i              // link item with index i in target l unlink i            // unlink item with index i in target l links? i            // rejects if target index i is not linked l clear()             // unlink everything l link-all list       // link all IDs from another list or link l unlink-all list     // unlink all IDs from another list or link l copy list           // clear and link-all
 ```

 Links act in some ways as if they were a list containing the linked items in their order in the target list, for example they can be indexed with `[...]` and searched with `find?{...}`.
 But note the indexes used in those examples are the index within the links, not the index in the target list.
 We can access the underlying target list with: